Olympian Gwen Berry's problematic tweets unearthed amid anthem uproar

 Gwen Berry – who is set to represent Team USA later this month at the Tokyo Games after finishing in third place in the hammer throw at track and field trials last weekend – is back in the spotlight after problematic tweets have been uncovered.

-Based on tweets posted to her verified account, some being decades old – which were still public as of publication, Berry has tweeted the R-word extensively, made facetious threats to stomp a child, made jokes about rape, offered commentary on White people and made generalizations about Chinese people.
+Based on tweets posted to her verified account, some being decades old – which were still public as of publication – she has tweeted the R-word extensively, made facetious threats to stomp a child, made jokes about rape, offered commentary on White people and made generalizations about Chinese people.

-Berry initially came under fire earlier this week for turning her back to the American flag while the national anthem played.
-She would also drape a shirt that read "Activist Athlete" over her face.
+Berry initially came under fire on Saturday for turning her back to the American flag while the national anthem played.
+She also draped a shirt that read "Activist Athlete" over her face.

 Her demonstration led to calls from conservative voices for her to step aside.
-Rep. Dan Crenshaw, R-Texas., and Sen. Tom Cotton, R-Sen., have been among the loudest voices.
+Rep. Dan Crenshaw, R-Texas, and Sen. Tom Cotton, R-Ark., have been among the loudest voices.
 Berry has also received support from many on social media, including Olympic legend Michael Johnson.
 But she vowed to compete.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM